CaptainSapphire/PH-s-Blog/_posts/draft-2026-02-19-Spring Club Rush.md

 I was handeling the Girls Who Code Table for the entirety of the first day, and half of the second day.

 ## Art and Mental Health Club Table
 On the other side of me, or behind me, was the AMHC table.
 I am treasurer for that club, so I went back and forth for helping.
+They were having a doodle booth, and so whenever I wasn't promoting Girls Who Code, I was drawing for the doodle booth!
+If you don't know what a doodle booth is, an artist will draw/doodle the person like a photo booth and give them the photo.
+While I could not help very much with preparations, I am glad to have helped with running the table/booth itself.

 ## Clubs I Joined
 I joined the AI club, and the web development club.
 I am already in the CS club and CKI (volunteer) as a member.